 The PermitZIP internship program places you at the front and center of our engineering and business.
 You will be challenged to master the craft of engineering as well as the art of building a business.
 Interns can expect rapid growth with tremendous opportunities for strategic leadership within the organization.

-Our program has shown tremendous success in developing leadership and professional development.
+Our program has shown success in building leadership and professional development.
 The very first interns in our program, Simon and Carter, started before we even had an office (in Mary's living room).
-Today Simon runs our mechanical team and has plans to expand our services by opening new departments.
-Carter runs the electrical team with plans of developing future automation and new production workflow pipelines for the company as a whole as we expand across the country.
+Today, Simon runs our mechanical design team and is a key planner in business expansion and new services.
+Carter runs the electrical design team with plans of developing future automation and new production workflow pipelines for the entire company as we expand across the country.

 Your career starts with PermitZIP and becomes what you want to make it.
 We encourage complete autonomy and will work side by side with you to mentor you along the way.

 PermitZIP offers both paid and unpaid internships.
 The internship begins as a full-time, summer-long or winter-long position.
 After the summer phase of the program, you will be able to work as a paid employee, remotely, part-time, and during your semesters at your convenience.